-Re-Enrollment in The Fund: If a Retired member and his or her Dependents exercise the one-time optout option, they will have a one-time opportunity to re-enroll in the Fund provided the following conditions are met:
+Re-Enrollment in The Fund: If a Retired Participant and his or her dependents exercise the one-time opt-out option, they will have a one-time opportunity to re-enroll in the Fund provided the following conditions are met:

-- (a) The "other" health coverage is lost through retirement, termination of employment (voluntary or involuntary), reduction in work hours, or by becoming Medicare eligible, or because of dissatisfaction with the "other" health coverage currently enrolled; or - (b) The Retired member is no longer eligible as a dependent under his or her spouse's health plan due to divorce or legal separation.
-This change in eligibility would only allow the Retired member to re-enroll in the Fund (a spouse or ex-spouse would not qualify to opt-in or re-enroll in the Fund).
+- (a) The "other" health coverage is lost through retirement, termination of employment (voluntary or involuntary), reduction in work hours, or by becoming Medicare eligible, or because of dissatisfaction with the "other" health coverage currently enrolled; or - (b) The Retired Participant is no longer eligible as a dependent under his or her spouse's health plan due to divorce or legal separation.
+This change in eligibility would only allow the Retired

+Participant to re-enroll in the Fund (a spouse or ex-spouse would not qualify to opt-in or re-enroll in the Fund).

-In order to re-enroll in the Fund, the Retired member and his or her Dependent(s) must provide documentation to the Fund regarding the events defined above.
-As set forth below, coverage will begin the first of the month after the Fund's receipt of the Retired member's notice of intent to re-enroll in the Fund along with the required documentation.
+In order to re-enroll in the Fund, the Retired Participant and his or her dependent(s) must provide documentation to the Fund regarding the events defined above.
+As set forth below, coverage will begin the first of the month after the Fund's receipt of the Retired Participant's notice of intent to re-enroll in the Fund along with the required documentation.

-If the Retired member and all Dependents do not re-enroll in the Fund within 30 days of loss of coverage, the Retired member and all Dependents will lose the ability to re-enroll in the Fund permanently.
+If the Retired Participant and all dependents do not re-enroll in the Fund within 30 days of loss of coverage, the Retired Participant and all dependents will lose the ability to re-enroll in the Fund permanently.

-Dollar Bank: When a participant opts out of the Fund, their dollar bank will be suspended until they reenroll in the Fund.
-However, at the time a participant opts out they have the ability to waive and thereafter forfeit their remaining dollar bank balance.
-A participant may choose to forfeit their dollar bank balance to become eligible for premium assistance tax credits for other health care coverage.
+Dollar Bank: When a Retiree opts out of the Fund, their dollar bank will be suspended until they reenroll in the Fund.
+However, at the time a Retiree opts out they have the ability to waive and thereafter forfeit their remaining dollar bank balance.
+A Retiree may choose to forfeit their dollar bank balance to become eligible for premium assistance tax credits for other health care coverage.

-Rates and Effective Date of Coverage After Re-enrollment: Retired members will pay the same monthly self-pay according to the Fund rules in effect at the time of re-entry as if the Retiree had never left the Fund through the one time opt-out provision and as set by the Board of Trustees each year.
-Coverage will begin the first of the month after the Fund's receipt of the Retired member's notice of intent to re-enroll in the Fund along with the required documentation.
-For example, if the Fund receives the notice of intent to re-enroll in the Fund March 10, coverage will begin on April 1.
+Rates and Effective Date of Coverage After Re-enrollment: Retired Participants will pay the same monthly self-pay according to the Fund rules in effect at the time of re-entry as if the Retiree had never left the Fund through the one time opt-out provision and as set by the Board of Trustees each year.
+Coverage will begin the first of the month after the Fund's receipt of the Retired Participant's notice of intent to re-enroll in the Fund along with the required documentation.
+For example, if the Fund receives the notice of intent to re-enroll in the Fund on March 10, coverage will begin on April 1.